EU regulator backs J&J shot, finds possible link to clots | Health

 U.S. authorities will meet on Friday to discuss whether to resume using the vaccine.
 J&J, which recorded $100 million in COVID-19 vaccine sales, has delayed rolling out the vaccine to Europe, but said on Tuesday it was prepared to resume the deployment.
 It has said it would aim to deliver 55 million doses to the EU, as contracted, by the end of June.

 J&J's vaccine, developed by its Janssen unit, is one of four COVID-19 vaccines authorised for use in Europe.
-(Writing by Josephine Mason Editing by Gareth Jones)
+(Additional reporting by John Miller in Zurich, Ludwig Burger in Frankfrut, Julie Steenhuysen in Chicago; Writing by Josephine Mason; Editing by Gareth Jones)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)